Coin Coin Chapter Four: Memphis: Themes

 In Memphis and throughout the Coin Coin series, Roberts explores American and African-American history.
 Thom Jurek of AllMusic states the album "interrogates official accounts, slave narratives, her family's stories, and her identity as an African American woman."
 The album was based on a story told by Roberts' grandparents.
 In the story, a woman's mixed-race parents are murdered by the Ku Klux Klan and she escapes to live in the forest.

 Critical reception

 Coin Coin Chapter Four: Memphis received positive reviews from critics.
+The album scored a metascore of 91/100 on Metacritic, based on 4 reviews, indicating "universal acclaim".

 Spectrum Culture's Evan Welsh noted "the way in which Roberts approaches identity touches upon the intimate and grand, the historical and folkloric" and expressed his excitement for the next 12 planned installments.
 Pitchfork's Mina Tavakoli provided historical context, saying "Matana Roberts ... saw how the tempo of history seemed to move irregularly through both her own memory and the national one".
-Both Thom Jurek of Allmusic and Winesburgohio of Sputnikmusic mention how the album is not an easy listen, "impossible" to listen to in the background.
+Both Thom Jurek of AllMusic and Winesburgohio of Sputnikmusic mention how the album is not an easy listen, "impossible" to listen to in the background.

+In the conclusion of the review for Jazz Culture, the album was said to be, "Thoroughly narrated, revolutionary and liberating, this album speaks for itself, showcasing Matana at her highest level of creativity.
+In short: an essential listening."